It's hard to know what to think about the recommendations for alcohol consumption when the narrative around it changes like the wind.

 Heavy drinking is a little bit harder to quantify, but according to the guidelines, consuming more than 14 drinks per week for men and seven drinks per week for women is considered excessive.

 These recommendations are, of course, based on the assumption that a person is pretty much healthy, with no underlying issues.

-But, as Quintana points out, many people do have some type of medical condition — or multiple conditions — especially as they get older.
+But many people do have some type of medical condition — or multiple conditions — especially as they get older.
 And your specific issues can make drinking more perilous.
 For instance, alcohol has been identified as a common trigger for chronic conditions like asthma and migraines.